Tyrrrz/JsonExtensions/Readme.md

 ### Null-safe reading

-This library offers many extension methods for `JsonElement` that allow you to read content in a more fault-tolerant way:
+This library offers many extension methods for `JsonElement` that allow you to read its content in a more fault-tolerant way:

 ```csharp
 using JsonExtensions.Reading;